Planning-nl/vue3-i18n/README.md

 ### Translations object

-You define a recursive object.
-Keys can either be objects, primitives or `LocaleItem` instances.
-A `LocaleItem` defines a value (of any type) for various supported locales.

-These `LocaleItem` instances can be created using the `l` shortcut function.
+You can define translations in a recursive object.
+Keys can either be objects (for grouping) or translatable items, which can be created using the `l` shortcut function.
 It accepts a plain object with translated values, keyed by locale.
 Example:

 ```typescript
 import { l } from "@planning.nl/vue3-i18n";